ENG1-Team-29/Assessment-2-Website/testing.md

 The unit testing code itself is located in the [src/test/java](https://github.com/ENG1-Team-29/Assessment-2/tree/master/core/src/test/java/io/github/annabeths){:target="_blank"} source folder.

 We tested as much as we could to cover as much of the code as possible.
 We made sure ``every test passed`` before merging with the master branch.
-All components tests are required to meet a requirement or support another function that meets a requirement.
+All components tested are necessary to meet a requirement or support another function that meets a requirement.
 Below is a list of our tests and their associated requirements.

 <div align="center" style="max-height: 30em; overflow: auto;">
     <p align="center">List of Tests and Their Descriptions/Requirements</p>